<big>Glossary of Painting Terms</big>(As of July 2003)

 Liquids used to adjust the processing viscosity of coating materials.

-"In this case, water (VE water, used in vehicle paint) is used for..."
+"In this case, we distinguish between water (specifically, VE water used in vehicle paint applications) for..."

 Water-dilutable materials and solvent mixtures for solvent-based applications.

 Coating materials.
-To achieve a reliable coating result, it is necessary to...
+To achieve a safe and reliable coating result, the following is required:

 "It is crucial to strictly adhere to the dilution instructions specified in the processing guidelines."